harkhinz/Ode-to-Base/README.md

 Base stepped into history, guided by fate.
 Forged by dreamers of digital scenes,
 A home for developers shaping new means.
+It rose from the ethos of open-source lore,